Nozbe/Michael.team/en/_posts/2011-10-06-final-act-of-steve-jobs.md

 _Steve, God bless, may your soul rest in peace.
 I know it will._

-_"Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
+> "Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
-There is no reason not to follow your heart." **Steve Jobs, **__[Stanford Commencement Speech_](http://michaelnozbe.com/how-steve-jobs-inspired-me-as-an-entrepreneur)
+There is no reason not to follow your heart." **Steve Jobs** [Stanford Commencement Speech](http://michaelnozbe.com/how-steve-jobs-inspired-me-as-an-entrepreneur)